 At the January 2020 Board meeting, a "Staffing/Deployment" side letter was approved to enhance the current "Labor Management Subcommittee" (subcommittee) with additional members.
-The sub committee's goal was "how to increase staffing".
+The sub committee's goal was " how to increase staffing".

 The subcommittee held its first meeting on April 20, 2022.
 Discussion was held regarding the need to identify future funding if the Department was awarded its grant application for the 2021 "Staffing for Adequate Fire and Emergency Response" (SAFER) Grant.
 It was explained that the grant would provide funding for the first 36 months of the proposed Firefighter position (three Firefighters in total), however, on month 37, the member agencies would need to begin funding the position.
 Staff was given direction to provide an ongoing cost estimate after the first 36 months and present it to the Board for discussion at the June 2022 Board meeting.
+Staff presented the cost estimate at the June

-Staff or action was taken other than for Staff to keep the Board informed on the SAFER grant application.
+2022 Board meeting.
+No direction to Staff or action was taken other than for Staff to keep the Board informed on the SAFER grant application.
 Ultimately the SAFER Grant was not awarded to the Department.
 The Subcommittee has not met since, and there has been no further formal discussions at the Board level.

 At the September 2023 Board Meeting, Staff recommended filling a vacancy in the Subcommittee and holding another Subcommittee meeting before the October 2023 Board meeting.
-The Subcommittee is scheduled to meet on October 5, 2023.